Proposed Int. No. 852-A

 12. Original or true copies of liability insurance policies or certificates of insurance for liability insurance carried by the applicant.

-e.
+f.
 The commissioner shall refuse to issue a license to an applicant who lacks good character, honesty and integrity.
 For purposes of determining good character, honesty and integrity, the term "applicant" as used herein shall be deemed to apply to all agents of an applicant for a license.
-In making such determination, the commissioner may consider, but is not limited to considering:
+In making such determination, the commissioner may consider, but is not limited to considering any of the following factors:

 1. Failure by such applicant to provide truthful information or documentation in connection with the application;

 2. A finding of liability in a civil or administrative action that bears a direct relationship to the fitness of the applicant to conduct the business for which the license is sought.
-Examples of actions that bear a direct relationship to a fitness to conduct business include, but are not limited to:
+Examples of actions that bear a direct relationship to a fitness to conduct business include, but are not limited to any of the following factors:

 i.
 Back taxes and related penalties;